 5. Lead by Example

 It’s impossible to be cheery 100% of the time, but stress and negativity are incredibly infectious.
-If your team is headed into a busy season or tough project, it’s important to come to work with a good attitude every day and to be diligent about minimizing your complaints in front of team members.
+If your team is headed into a busy season or tough project, it’s important to come to work with a good attitude every day.
+Be diligent about minimizing your complaints in front of team members.

 Finding ways to boost morale should be a top priority and be consistent and strategic with your efforts.
 One-off pizza parties are not the ticket to good morale—but regularly communicating with your team, actively responding to feedback, and recognizing accomplishments will go a long way.
-After all, boosting morale will ultimately create a fulfilling and challenging work environment not just for your team, but for you too.
+After all, boosting morale will ultimately create a fulfilling and challenging work environment.
+This will benefit not just your team, but for you too.